-If you would like to make a work accident claim, please contact us at Ashmans Solicitors.
+If you would like to make a work accident claim, please contact us at Ashmans accident at work Solicitors.
 We offer a free, no-obligation enquiry with a specialist solicitor.
 We have offices across the country, so no matter where you live, we can help you with a no win no fee work accident claim.

 What to do after an accident at work

 If you have been injured at work, you might be unsure what to do next.
 Although accidents at work do happen, they are not a frequent occurrence.
 You might not have been in this situation before, and your family and friends may not be able to offer any advice.
 To confuse matters, there may be a degree of finger-pointing at your workplace, with you, your employer and your colleagues all blaming each other.
 Injury at work advice first crucial steps in greater detail.